maxravel/DOMsketches/readme.md

 multiple slectors:
 document.getElementsByClassName();

-revision done to line 192.
+revision done to line 211.
+to do: work on remove element
 to do: check 'replacing elements' section